-Strategic risks • Human F Fertilisation a and Embryolog y Authority 15 Risk area Description and impact Strategic objective linkage Risk score es Recent trend Risk owner IfQ HFEA Register data Increasing and informing choice: using the data in Inherent risk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Nick Jones becomes lost, corrupted, or the Register of Treatments to improve outcomes Likelihood Impact Inherent risk IfQ 2: is otherwise adversely affected during IfQ and research.
-2 5 10 Medium Register data programme delivery.
-Residual risk level: uala programme domesty.
-Likelihood Impact Residual risk 2 4 8 Medium Tolerance threshold: 8 Medium Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness - - commentary new structure ated with data migration to e, together with records I data integrity issues.
+Strategic risks Human Fertilisation and Embryology Authority 15 Risk area Description and impact Strategic objective linkage Risk scores Recent trend Risk owner IfQ HFEA Register data becomes lost, corrupted, or is otherwise adversely affected during IfQ programme delivery.
+Increasing and informing choice: using the data in the Register of Treatments to improve outcomes and research.
+Inherent risk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Nick Jones IfQ 2: Register data Likelihood Impact Inherent risk 2 5 10 Medium Residual risk level: Likelihood Impact Residual risk 2 4 8 Medium - threshold: 8 Medium Causes / sources Mitigations Timescale and ownership of mitigations Effectiveness - commentary Risks associated with data migration to new structure, together with records accuracy and data integrity issues.
 IfQ programme groundwork focusing on current state of Register.
 Extensive planning in progress, including detailed research and migration strategy.
 In place - Nick Jones/Dave Moysen At tolerance.
-This risk is being intensively managed - a major focus of IfQ , ca) which was scheduled to rance on data migration has usiness.
+This risk is being intensively managed - a major focus of IfQ detailed planning work, particularly around data migration.
+The firm (Avoca) which was scheduled to provide assurance on data migration has gone out of business.
 The HFEA is considering other sources of assurance, and will agree a new plan shortly.
-To be resolved by end March - Nick Jones Лarch - Nick detailed planning work, particularly around data migration.
-Historic data migration. cleansing is needed prior to A detailed migration strategy is in place, and data cleansing is in progress.
-In place - N lick Jones/D ave Moysen discover a ba an unanticipa required, with porting needs mean we later irrier to achieving this, or that ited level of accuracy is a data or fields which we do focus on or deem critical for IfQ planning work incorporates consideration of fields and reporting needs are agreed.
+To be resolved by end March - Nick Jones Historic data cleansing is needed prior to migration.
+A detailed migration strategy is in place, and data cleansing is in progress.
+In place - Nick Jones/Dave Moysen Increased reporting needs mean we later discover a barrier to achieving this, or that an unanticipated level of accuracy is required, with data or fields which we do not currently focus on or deem critical for accuracy.
+IfQ planning work incorporates consideration of fields and reporting needs are agreed.
 Decisions about the required data quality for each field were 'future proofed' as much as possible through engagement with stakeholders to anticipate future needs and build these into the design.
-In place - Nick Jones In place - Dave Moysen - existing infrastructure g, Register, EDI, network, Maintenance of desktop, network, backups, etc. core part of IT business as usual delivery.
-System interconot recognise dependencies change / are ed Strong interdependency mapping being done between IfQ and business as usual.
-Done - Nic k Jones Benefits not r maximised and internalised During IfQ delivery, product owners are in place, as In place - N lick Jones
+In place - Nick Jones Reliability of existing infrastructure systems - (eg, Register, EDI, network, backups).
+Maintenance of desktop, network, backups, etc. core part of IT business as usual delivery.
+In place - Dave Moysen System interdependencies change / are not recognised Strong interdependency mapping being done between IfQ and business as usual.
+Done - Nick Jones Benefits not maximised and internalised During IfQ delivery, product owners are in place, as In place - Nick Jones

-Strategic risks Human Fertilisation and Embryolog y Authority 16 into ways of working. is a communications plan.
+Strategic risks Human Fertilisation and Embryology Authority 16 into ways of working. is a communications plan.
 The aim is to ensure that changes are developed involving the right staff expertise (as well as contractors) and to ensure that the changes are culturally embraced and embedding into new ways of working.
 Potential risks associated with the HFEA's likely office move in April 2016, in that this will coincide with the delivery period for some IfQ milestones.
 Early awareness of the potential for disruption means that this can be managed through careful planning.
 A 'null sprint' has been scheduled across the time of the move, both to allow for some disruption while staff move and unpack, but also to allow for any unanticipated business continuity issue that could arise.
 Considered and in place - Nick Jones/Sue Gallone/Jamie Munro